Horizontal-org/Tella-P2P-Protocol/README.md

 ### 2.2- Manual authentication (Fallback Method)

-For scenarios where QR scanning isn't possible:

-**Host displays:**
+When QR code scanning is not available, the host device will display:

 * IP address
 * 6 digit PIN
 * Port number

-After entering the information, both the sender and receiver will show a verification screen including an alphanumeric sequence (encoding the hash of the tls certificate) and will be prompted to verify if the same sequence is shown in both sides.
-There will be 2 buttons
+After entering the connection information, both the sender and the receiver will display a verification screen containing an alphanumeric sequence that encodes the hash of the TLS certificate.

+Both parties will verify that the same sequence is shown on each device before proceeding.

+The verification screen will provide two options:
-* Confirm and connect - Proceeds with registration if the hashes match
+* Confirm and Connect — Proceed with registration if the hashes match.
-* Discard and start over - terminates connection and returns to initial state
+* Discard and Start Over — Terminate the connection and return to the initial state.

 Example of alphanumeric sequence: